Converg3nce/matic-docs/docs/develop/maticjs/withdraw.md

 ## Process Exit

-The code for confirm withdraw remains common for ERC20 AND ERC721 tokens except for the value of `token`
+The code for process exit remains common for ERC20 AND ERC721 tokens except for the value of `token`

 ```js
 init();